dimeskigj/DrugRegistry.API/README.md

 # DrugRegistry.API

-This document contains the API specification for DrugRegistry, which is a platform for querying information about drugs and pharmacies.
+This document contains the API specification for **DrugRegistry**, which is a platform for querying information about drugs and pharmacies.

 ## Paths
 The following paths are available:

-### /api/drugs/search
+### **/api/drugs/search**

 This endpoint allows users to search for drugs based on a query string.
 It accepts the following parameters:

-    query: a string representing the search query page (optional): an integer representing the page number of the search results size (optional): an integer representing the number of results to show per page
+- **query**: A string representing the search query.
+- **page** (optional): An integer representing the page number of the search results.
+- **size** (optional): An integer representing the number of results to show per page.

+**Response**: Returns a paged result of drugs.

+---

-### /api/pharmacies/byLocation
+### **/api/drugs/by-ids**

-This endpoint allows users to search for pharmacies based on their location.
+This endpoint allows users to retrieve drugs by their unique identifiers (IDs).
 It accepts the following parameters:

-    lon: a double representing the longitude of the user's location
+- **ids**: A list of GUIDs representing the IDs of the drugs to retrieve.

-    lat: a double representing the latitude of the user's location page (optional): an integer representing the page number of the search results size (optional): an integer representing the number of results to show per page municipality (optional): a string representing the municipality of the pharmacy place (optional): a string representing the place of the pharmacy
+**Response**: Returns a list of drugs corresponding to the provided IDs.

+---

-### /api/pharmacies/search
+### **/api/pharmacies/by-location**

-This endpoint allows users to search for pharmacies based on their name and address.
+This endpoint allows users to search for pharmacies based on their geographical location.
 It accepts the following parameters:

+- **lon**: A double representing the longitude of the user's location.
+- **lat**: A double representing the latitude of the user's location.
+- **page** (optional): An integer representing the page number of the search results.
+- **size** (optional): An integer representing the number of results to show per page.
+- **municipality** (optional): A string representing the municipality of the pharmacy.
+- **place** (optional): A string representing the place of the pharmacy.

+**Response**: Returns a paged result of pharmacies located near the provided coordinates.

+---

+### **/api/pharmacies/search**

+This endpoint allows users to search for pharmacies based on a search query related to their name or address.
+It accepts the following parameters:

-    query: a string representing the search query page (optional): an integer representing the page number of the search results size (optional): an integer representing the number of results to show per page municipality (optional): a string representing the municipality of the pharmacy place (optional): a string representing the place of the pharmacy
+- **query**: A string representing the search query.
+- **page** (optional): An integer representing the page number of the search results.
+- **size** (optional): An integer representing the number of results to show per page.
+- **municipality** (optional): A string representing the municipality of the pharmacy.
+- **place** (optional): A string representing the place of the pharmacy.

+**Response**: Returns a paged result of pharmacies matching the search query.

+---

-### /api/pharmacies/municipalitiesByFrequency
+### **/api/pharmacies/municipalities-by-frequency**

-This endpoint allows users to query the municipalities where the most pharmacies are located.
+This endpoint allows users to query the municipalities with the highest number of pharmacies.
 It does not accept any parameters.

+**Response**: Returns a list of municipality names ordered by the frequency of pharmacies.

+---

-### /api/pharmacies/placesByFrequency
+### **/api/pharmacies/places-by-frequency**

-This endpoint allows users to query the places where the most pharmacies are located.
-It does not accept any parameters.
+This endpoint allows users to query the places within a municipality that have the highest number of pharmacies.
+It accepts the following parameter:

+- **municipality**: A string representing the municipality to query.

+**Response**: Returns a list of places within the specified municipality, ordered by the frequency of pharmacies.

+---

 ## Components

 The following components are used in the API:

-    DrugPagedResult: a paged result containing a list of drugs or pharmacies and pagination information.
+- **PagedResult**: A paged result containing a list of drugs or pharmacies and pagination information.

+---